CHTC/chtc-website-source/_uw-research-computing/osdf-fileXfer-draft.md

 ```
 {:.sub}

-Make sure to only include one set of quotation marks that wraps around the information you are feeding to `transfer_output_remaps =`.
+Make sure to only include one set of quotation marks that wraps around the information you are feeding to `transfer_output_remaps`.

 # Related pages
 - [Managing Large Data in HTC Jobs](/uw-research-computing/file-avail-largedata)